ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 # Updating #

+Download `OuyaSDK-Core.unitypackage` from [Releases](https://github.com/ouya/ouya-sdk-examples/releases).
 Import the `OuyaSDK-Core.unitypackage` to update the plugin.
 In the import dialog uncheck the `AndroidManifest.xml`, `signing key` and `icons` if you don't want to replace your customizations.
 The imported plugin will be ready to `Build and Run` as recompiling the `Java` and `Native` plugins are no longer required now that the package includes the prebuilt libraries.

 # Setup #